Texas Department of Public Safety helicopter crashes near Mexican border with minor injury reported - KVIA

 The mission includes arresting those who enter the state illegally on trespassing charges, busing migrants to Democratic-led cities, installing razor wire on the border and installing buoy barriers on the Rio Grande.

-Abbott also sent a flight of 120 migrants to Chicago in an escalation of his busing operation.
+Abbott recently sent a flight of 120 migrants to Chicago in an escalation of his busing operation.

 The crash occurred in a rural area of Kinney County, about 15 miles (24 kilometers) northeast of the Texas-Mexico border, and about 120 miles (193 kilometers) southwest of San Antonio.